By Brandon Gillet

 Veber was one of 30 students chosen for interviews for the Undergraduate Research Scholarship, who were then narrowed down to 16.
 Applicants had to be recommended by a science professor, submit a 250-word text detailing their passion for science and have a minimum admission average of 90%.

 The Undergraduate Research Scholarship is actually the second significant scholarship Veber’s drive and determination has earned her.
-While in her last year of high school, she was sponsored for the $100,000 Loran Scholarship, awarded for character, service and leadership.
+While in her last year of high school, she was sponsored for the $100,000 Loran Award, given for character, service and leadership.
 After an eight-month wait, she learned that she was chosen as one of 30 students nationwide.

 “It’s a merit scholarship for students right across the country, so it’s pretty special,” says Veber.